The Hon. David Lloyd QC (Chair)

 Lindsay holds a Masters in Environmental Planning and is a Fellow of the Planning Institute of Australia.
 Lindsay has been an alternate member of Joint Regional Planning Panel and Sydney Planning Panels since 2009.
 He is also an alternate chair of local planning panel for Blacktown and Randwick City Councils.

-Sue has had in excess of 39 years’ extensive experience in local government in New South Wales and the United Kingdom.
-She has worked at executive levels at Woollahra, North Sydney & Warringah Councils where her expertise in planning policy, statutory planning, regulatory, structural & organisational reform has seen her appointed to several significant State Government advisory panels.
+Sue has had in excess of 39 years’ extensive experience in local government in NSW and the United Kingdom.
+She has worked at executive levels at Woollahra, North Sydney and Warringah Councils where her expertise in planning policy, statutory planning, regulatory, structural and organisational reform has seen her appointed to several significant State Government advisory panels.